Anchoring Script for Debate Competition

 “Thank you, judges.
 Everyone, let us give the winners a huge round of applause!”

-Visa Guide: Anchoring script on Gandhi Jayanti [With PDF]
+Visa Guide: Anchoring Script for World Environment Day [With PDF]

 Prize Distribution